shortstheory/dtn-unetstack/README.md

 ### Use Cases

 * Robotic SWANs are used for collecting marine data through the use of on-board water probes.
 These SWANs have multiple network interfaces through which data can be transmitted.
 However, due to inclement weather conditions, it is also possible that no data gets transmitted at all.
 DTNs can save the day in this case by relaying critical information through nearby nodes which may have better network access.
 Thanks to the Store-Carry-And-Forward (SCAF) mechanism of DTNs, a SWAN can also wait until network conditions improve to send data.
 * Underwater networks can consist of static sensors and an AUV for relaying the data from the sensor.
 Due to battery limitations, these sensors have constraints on the number of times they can transmit information to an AUV.
 A protocol which enables the sensor to only send data when it has detected an AUV relay is nearby can help in saving power.
-From the AUV, the DTN can have the capability to automatically upload the data stored in the AUV's DTN Agent to removable storage.
+From the AUV, the DTN can have the capability to automatically upload the data stored in the AUV's persistent storage to a removable storage device.
 * DTNs could be used to help in disseminating information in swarms such as the STARFISH network.

 ### Initial Goals